 Clinical efficacy

-The efficacy of tocilizumab in alleviating the signs and symptoms of RA was assessed in five randomised, double-blind, multi-centre studies.
-Studies I-V enrolled patients ≥ 18 years of age with active RA diagnosed according to the American College of Rheumatology (ACR) criteria and who had at least eight tender and six swollen joints at baseline.
+The efficacy of tocilizumab in alleviating the signs and symptoms of RA was assessed in five randomised, double-blind, multi-centre trials.
+Trials I-V enrolled patients ≥ 18 years of age with active RA diagnosed according to the American College of Rheumatology (ACR) criteria and who had at least eight tender and six swollen joints at baseline.

-In Study I, tocilizumab was administered intravenously every four weeks as monotherapy.
-In Studies II, III and V, tocilizumab was administered intravenously every four weeks in combination with MTX vs. placebo and MTX.
-In Study IV, tocilizumab was administered intravenously every 4 weeks in combination with other DMARDs vs. placebo and other DMARDs.
-The primary endpoint for each of the five studies was the proportion of patients who achieved an ACR 20 response at week 24.
+In Trial I, tocilizumab was administered intravenously every four weeks as monotherapy.
+In Trials II, III and V, tocilizumab was administered intravenously every four weeks in combination with MTX vs. placebo and MTX.
+In Trial IV, tocilizumab was administered intravenously every 4 weeks in combination with other DMARDs vs. placebo and other DMARDs.
+The primary endpoint for each of the five trials was the proportion of patients who achieved an ACR 20 response at week 24.

-Study I evaluated 673 patients who had not been treated with MTX within six months prior to randomisation and who had not discontinued previous MTX treatment as a result of clinically important toxic effects or lack of response.
+Trial I evaluated 673 patients who had not been treated with MTX within six months prior to randomisation and who had not discontinued previous MTX treatment as a result of clinically important toxic effects or lack of response.
 The majority (67 %) of patients were MTX-naïve.
 Doses of 8 mg/kg of tocilizumab were given every four weeks as monotherapy.
 The comparator group was weekly MTX (dose titrated from 7.5 mg to a maximum of 20 mg weekly over an eight week period).

-Study II, a two year study with planned analyses at week 24, week 52 and week 104, evaluated 1 196 patients who had an inadequate clinical response to MTX.
+Trial II, a two year trial with planned analyses at week 24, week 52 and week 104, evaluated 1 196 patients who had an inadequate clinical response to MTX.
 Doses of 4 or 8 mg/kg of tocilizumab or placebo were given every four weeks as blinded therapy for 52 weeks in combination with stable MTX (10 mg to 25 mg weekly).
 After week 52, all patients could receive open-label treatment with tocilizumab 8 mg/kg.
-Of the patients who completed the study who were originally randomised to placebo + MTX, 86 % received open-label tocilizumab 8 mg/kg in year 2.
+Of the patients who completed the trial who were originally randomised to placebo + MTX, 86 % received open-label tocilizumab 8 mg/kg in year 2.
 The primary endpoint at week 24 was the proportion of patients who achieved an ACR 20 response.
 At week 52 and week 104 the co-primary endpoints were prevention of joint damage and improvement in physical function.

-Study III evaluated 623 patients who had an inadequate clinical response to MTX.
+Trial III evaluated 623 patients who had an inadequate clinical response to MTX.
 Doses of 4 or 8 mg/kg tocilizumab or placebo were given every four weeks, in combination with stable MTX (10 mg to 25 mg weekly).

-Study IV evaluated 1,220 patients who had an inadequate response to their existing rheumatologic therapy, including one or more DMARDs.
+Trial IV evaluated 1 220 patients who had an inadequate response to their existing rheumatologic therapy, including one or more DMARDs.
 Doses of 8 mg/kg tocilizumab or placebo were given every four weeks in combination with stable DMARDs.

-Study V evaluated 499 patients who had an inadequate clinical response or were intolerant to one or more TNF antagonist therapies.
+Trial V evaluated 499 patients who had an inadequate clinical response or were intolerant to one or more TNF antagonist therapies.
 The TNF antagonist therapy was discontinued prior to randomisation.
 Doses of 4 or 8 mg/kg tocilizumab or placebo were given every four weeks in combination with stable MTX (10 mg to 25 mg weekly).

 Clinical response

-In all studies, patients treated with tocilizumab 8 mg/kg had statistically significant higher ACR 20, 50, 70 response rates at 6 months compared to control (Table 5).
-In study I, superiority of tocilizumab 8 mg/kg was demonstrated against the active comparator MTX.
+In all trials, patients treated with tocilizumab 8 mg/kg had statistically significant higher ACR 20, 50, 70 response rates at 6 months compared to control (Table 5).
+In Trial I, superiority of tocilizumab 8 mg/kg was demonstrated against the active comparator MTX.

 The treatment effect was similar in patients independent of rheumatoid factor status, age, gender, race, number of prior treatments or disease status.
 Time to onset was rapid (as early as week 2) and the magnitude of response continued to improve with duration of treatment.
-Continued durable responses were seen for over 3 years in the ongoing open label extension studies I-V.
+Continued durable responses were seen for over 3 years in the open label extension Trials I-V.